-We thank Simon White for valuable discussions.
+We thank the anonymous referee for valuable comments on the manuscript.
+We also thank Simon White for valuable discussions.
 This research was supported by the DFG cluster of excellence 'Origin and Structure of the Universe' and the DFG priority program SPP 1177.